talbotseb/WidgetLoginBundle/README.md

-Victoire CMS Login Bundle
+Victoire DCMS Login Bundle
 ============

-Need to add a login in a victoire cms website ?

-First you need to have a valid Symfony2 Victoire edition.
+##What is the purpose of this bundle

-Then you just have to run the following composer command :
+This bundles gives you access to the *Login Widget*.

+##Set Up Victoire

+If you haven't already, you can follow the steps to set up Victoire *[here](https://github.com/Victoire/victoire/blob/master/setup.md)*

+##Install the bundle

-    php composer.phar require victoire/login-widget
+    php composer.phar require friendsofvictoire/login-widget

+###Reminder

 Do not forget to add the bundle in your AppKernel !